phng3001/alliancecan/variant_calling/readme.md

 This file must list the name of the samples to analyse, one sample per line.

 #### Step 2.
 Generate scripts
-To display usage instructions for the script:
+To display usage instructions for the script `GenerateScripts_AlignAndCall.sh`:
 ```bash
 bash GenerateScripts_AlignAndCall.sh
 ```